About

 Members of the CLN should be:

-- To join, interested business groups should email cln@cisl.cam.ac.uk
+• To submit your interest to join, business groups should email cln@cisl.cam.ac.uk

 History